-Code of Virginia, 1950, as amended, §§ 22.1-253.13:2, 22.1-253.13:3, 22.1-291.1, 40.1-28.8 et seq.
+Code of Virginia, 1950, as amended, §§ 22.1-253.13:2, 22.1-253.13:3, 22.1-291.1, 40.1-29.2.
+8 VAC 20-131-240.

-Cross Ref.: IC/ID School Year/School Day

-ACCEPTABLE COMPUTER SYSTEM USE File: GAB/IIBEA

-The school board provides a computer system, including the internet, to promote educational excellence by facilitating resource sharing, innovation and communication.
+Cross Ref.: IC/ID School Year/School Day ACCEPTABLE COMPUTER SYSTEM USE File: GAB/IIBEA The School Board provides a computer system, including the internet, to promote educational excellence by facilitating resource sharing, innovation and communication.
 The term computer system includes, but is not limited to, hardware, software, data, communication lines and devices, terminals, display devices, printers, CD, DVD and other media devices, tape or flash drives, storage devices, servers, mainframe and personal computers, tablets, laptops, telephones, cameras, projectors, multimedia devices, workstations, the internet and other electronic services and internal or external networks.
 This includes any device that may be connected to or used to connect to the school division's network or electronically stored division material.
 All use of the division's computer system must be (1) in support of education and/or research, or (2) for legitimate school business.
 Use of the computer system is a privilege, not a right.
 Inappropriate use may result in cancellation of those privileges, disciplinary action, and/or legal action.
 Any communication or material generated using the computer system, including electronic mail, social media posts, instant or text messages, tweets, and other files, including communications and materials deleted from a user's account, may be monitored, read, and/or archived by division staff.
 This policy applies to all users of the division's computer system.
-By using or accessing the computer system, the user agrees to abide by this policy.
+By using or accessing the computer system, the user agrees to abide by this policy and the Technology Use Guidelines established by the superintendent.
 The superintendent is responsible for establishing Technology Use Guidelines, containing the appropriate uses, ethics and protocols for use of the computer system.
+The superintendent is also responsible for reviewing and updating, as necessary, the Guidelines at least every two years.
 It is the user's responsibility to know and follow this policy and the Technology Use Guidelines.
 The Guidelines include: